 Pros (Benefits) Of Waste Incineration & Waste To Energy

-- Pursuing waste incineration over landfill means the environmental issues of leachate management and methane from decomposing organic waste in some landfills are reduced
+Don’t Have To Deal With Some Issues Specific To Landfill – Pursuing waste incineration over landfill means the environmental issues of leachate management and methane from decomposing organic waste in some landfills are reduced

 Energy Can Be A Product Of Incineration When Captured – Incineration can be used for waste to energy recovery where heat is used for municipal heating systems, or steam for electricity

-- Plastic waste can be used in cement kilns as a fuel source because plastic has a higher energy output than some other types of waste (because of the petroleum that makes it up)
+Plastic Can Be Good For Incineration Or Burning – Plastic waste can be used in cement kilns as a fuel source because plastic has a higher energy output than some other types of waste (because of the petroleum that makes it up)

-- The newest incineration plants have technology to reduce negative environmental and health impacts such as efficient combustion, end-of-pipe treatment, selective catalytic reduction, and the addition of suitable inhibitors
+New Incineration Technology Has Eco Friendly Features – The newest incineration plants have technology to reduce negative environmental and health impacts such as efficient combustion, end-of-pipe treatment, selective catalytic reduction, and the addition of suitable inhibitors

-- Incineration can be a good option in countries where land is scarce, or other conditions like soil suitability, flood risks, or bushfire risks aren’t suitable to set up landfill.
+Can Be Good For Land Scarce Or Land Poor Countries – Incineration can be a good option in countries where land is scarce, or other conditions like soil suitability, flood risks, or bushfire risks aren’t suitable to set up landfill.
 Incineration doesn’t face the same limitation of landfill of running out of space, or having to manage and compact waste, as landfills might

 Captured Energy Can Be Cheaper Than Other Forms Of Energy – In countries like China, incineration plants can be cheaper than new sustainable energy (wind and solar) projects

-- With a growing population in many places, there can be a stable source of fuel (waste) and easily available technologies for incineration plants
+Waste Can Be A Stable Source Of Fuel – With a growing population in many places, there can be a stable source of fuel (waste) and easily available technologies for incineration plants

 Recycling and waste-to-energy are complementary to achieve lower landfill rates.
 Countries with the highest rates of garbage incineration — Denmark, Norway, and Sweden, for example, all incinerate at least 50 percent of their waste — also tend to have high rates of recycling and composting of organic materials and food waste (e360.yale.edu)